-In the new framework for age assessments, the temporary decision on the age of the applicant can be appealed, but applies immediately even if it is appealed.
+The temporary decision on the age of the applicant can be appealed, but applies immediately even if it is appealed.
 However, the Migration Court may decide that a temporary decision will not apply until further notice.
 At the same time, when the Migration Agency takes a decision regarding the asylum claim, it must make a final assessment of the applicant's age.
-The consideration on the applicants age in the decision in the asylum case replaces the temporary decision on age.
+The consideration of the applicant's age in the decision in the asylum case replaces the temporary decision on age.